vatsal-bhakodia/smriti-ai/README.md

 ## 🌟 Features

 📁 **Centralized Learning Hub**
-Organize your learning by creating topic-wise folders.
-Store PDFs, videos, and links all in one place.
+Organize your learning with topic-wise folders-store PDFs, videos, and links all in one place.

 🪄 **Smart Content Processing**
 Smriti breaks down your content into: